Unpacking ASIC firmware: AntMiner Exploited

 Since we already extracted the firmware, let’s start to understand how AntMiner works.
 In the folder, we have the basic structure of a Unix-based firmware image and all the functionalities work in the same way as in Linux or any Unix-distribution.

-We have bin folder which contains all of the binaries for the system (such as ls, file etc..).
-First, let's take a deep dive into
+bin folder which contains all of the binaries for the system (such as ls, file etc..).
+First, lets take a deep dive into

 etc folder which contains “Host-specific system-wide configuration files”.
 A file called os-release shows us some information about Operating System.